Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 You see, I live 45 minutes from Annecy, so I often go there for shopping or a meal out.
 And what a lucky person I am!

-Seeing Annecy is to fall in love with the town.
+Seeing Annecy is to fall in love with the "Venice of the Alps".

-Graceful bridges span slow-drifting canals and the tiny Thiou River, all framed by windowsills whose flowers tumble freely below.
+Graceful bridges span slow-drifting canals and the tiny Thiou River, all framed by windowsills whose flowers tumble freely.
 Throughout town, cobblestone streets are lined with ancient arcades, the old buildings they support silhouetted against the mountains and lake just beyond.

-If you look up you'll spot high-flying paragliders drifting slowly towards the lake, skilfully landing in a nearby field.
+It's the perfect place to look up and spot high-flying paragliders drifting slowly down towards the lake, skilfully landing in a nearby field.

 If you happen to be in the Swiss city of Geneva, Annecy can be seen on a day trip or even a half-day trip if that's all the time you have.